South India: Water

 The Kerala backwaters are a network of interconnected canals, rivers, lakes, and inlets, a labyrinthine system formed by more than 900 km of waterways.
-In the midst of this landscape, there are a number of towns and cities, which serve as the starting and endpoints of transportation services and backwater cruises.
-Vizhinjam International Seaport also called The Port of Trivandrum is a mother port under construction on the Arabian Sea at Vizhinjam in Trivandrum, India.
-Once completed, it is estimated that this port will handle over 40% of India's transshipments, thereby reducing the country's reliance on ports at Dubai, Colombo, and Singapore.

-The Eastern Naval Command and Southern Naval Command of the Indian Navy are headquartered at Visakhapatnam and Kochi, respectively.
+The Eastern Naval Command and Southern Naval Command of the Indian Navy are headquartered at Visakhapatnam and Kochi respectively.
 In the region, the Indian Navy has its major operational bases at Visakhapatnam, Chennai, Kochi, Karwar, and Kavaratti.
+Kochi Water Metro is the first water metro service in India launched in 2023.

 Economy

 After independence, the economy of South India conformed to a socialist framework, with strict governmental control over private sector participation, foreign trade, and foreign direct investment.
 From 1960 to 1990, the South Indian economies experienced mixed economic growth.
 In the 1960s, Kerala achieved above-average growth while Andhra Pradesh's economy declined.
 Kerala experienced an economic decline in the 1970s while the economies of Karnataka, Tamil Nadu, and Andhra Pradesh consistently exceeded national average growth rates, due to reform-oriented economic policies.
 As of March 2015, there are 109 operational Special Economic Zones in South India, which is about 60% of the country's total.
 As of 2019–20, the total gross domestic product of the region is ₹67 trillion (US$946 billion).
 Tamil Nadu has the second-highest GDP and is the second-most industrialised state in the country after Maharashtra.
-With the presence of two major ports, an international airport, and a converging road and rail networks, Chennai is referred to as the "Gateway of South India."
+With the presence of two major ports, an international airport, and a converging road and rail networks, Chennai is referred to as the "Gateway of South India".
+South India contributes 30% of India's GDP with a higher per capita income and lower debt-to-GDP ratio than the national average.
+According to the Globalization and World Cities Research Network, Bengaluru, Chennai and Hyderabad are amongst the most integrated with the global economy with Bengaluru classified as an alpha- city, Chennai as beta and Hyderabad as beta-.